MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 If your provider needs a connector that isn't available in Power Automate, you need to create your own Connector.
 For more information, see [List of all Power Automate connectors](https://docs.microsoft.com/en-us/connectors/connector-reference/connector-reference-powerautomate-connectors).

-To create your own Power Automate connector, follow the steps in [<u>Custom connectors overview</u>](https://docs.microsoft.com/en-us/connectors/custom-connectors/).
+To create your own Power Automate connector, follow the steps in [Custom connectors overview](https://docs.microsoft.com/en-us/connectors/custom-connectors/).

 After you create your custom connector, add it to your provider solution as a component.